Jitu7/coreJava/README.md

   it will still call the parent class constructor.

 ### Interface:
+* In java interface represents the contract use to decouple two implementations.
+Those two implementations had the privilege of knowing from the contract, one of them what should except to consume and the second one what should be implemented.
-* In java interface represents the contract. interface is still an abstract prototype.
+* Interface is still an abstract prototype.
   `public abstract interface Playable{}`
 * Keep in mind the abstract key word is optional.
 * Till java 7 only things we were able to declare inside interface are
   * abstract methods (by default any method is public and abstract)
   * static final variables.
 * From java 8 onwards we can declare non-abstract and static methods also in interface.
-  * default is the new keyword inside interface, for default method still the package modifier is public only.
+  * **default** is the new keyword inside interface, for default method still the package modifier is public only.
   * `
     public default void m() {
       System.out.println(":)");
     }
   `
 * From Java 9 onwards we can declare **static methods** inside interface, **private** also.
+* From clean code point of view avoid writing your own default methods.
 * When we inherit on interface from class we use implements keyword.
 * Same rules for Polymorphism is also applies to interfaces.
 * We can inherit multiple inheritance, but wrt to class we can only inherit one class.